linqcan/odser2014/README.md

 **lee2013drag** - Yun Young Lee, Nicholas Chen, and Ralph E Johnson.
 Drag-and-drop refactoring: intuitive and efficient program transformation.
 In *Proceedings of the 2013 International Conference on Software Engineering*, pages 23–32.
 IEEE Press, 2013.

-**minku2013analysis** - Leandro L Minku and Xin Yao.
-An analysis of multi-objective evolutionary algorithms for training ensemble models based on different performance measures in software effort estimation.
-In *Proceedings of the 9th International Conference on Predictive Models in Software Engineering*, page 8.
-ACM, 2013.

 **nam2013transfer** - Jaechang Nam, Sinno Jialin Pan, and Sunghun Kim.
 Transfer defect learning.
 In *Proceedings of the 2013 International Conference on Software Engineering*, pages 382–391.
 IEEE Press, 2013.

 **parnin2013adoption** - Chris Parnin, Christian Bird, and Emerson Murphy-Hill.
 Adoption and use of java generics. *Empirical Software Engineering*, 18(6):1047–1089, 2013.